ardhynugroho/nginx-nap/docs/source/about-the-lab.rst

 .. warning::
   You need to execute this step.
-  Because default *ubuntu* user password is unknown.
-  Hence we need to reset it.
+  Because default *ubuntu* user password is unknown hence we need to reset it.

-Now we will change *ubuntu* user password.
+Now we will change the password for *ubuntu* user.
 In your deployment, from *APP* node select *ACCESS > Web Shell*

 .. image:: img/webshell.png